rotki/rotki/docs/usage_guide.rst

 of the assets received for the specified grant over the selected period.

 .. warning::
-    The report depends an the already fetched events.
+    The report depends on the already fetched events.
 If any events are missing during the selected report period then they will not be included in the generated report.

 .. _set-the-backend-s-arguments: